Keviannn/gitWrap/README.md

     - [x] Automatically remove user access on repository deletion.
 - [x] Change all bash scripts to C functions.

-Right now users are expected to modify permissions manually for other users to have access to other repositories.

 ## Installation

 To install gitWrap, follow these steps: